 Construction Start: May 2018

 Reconstruction of E. High Street from Clinton Street to SR 424.
-Project will include new sidewalk, lighting, street trees, storm water components, sewer rehabilitation, and the reconfiguration of the intersection at High and SR 424.
+Project includes new sidewalk, lighting, street trees, storm water components, sewer rehabilitation, and the reconfiguration of the intersection at High and SR 424.
 Funded through Ohio Public Works Commission (OPWC) and local funds.

-In Summer 2018, renovations will begin at Holgate Avenue Park.
-Changes include new playground equipment, new landscaping and a new shelter house.
+In Fall 2018, renovations began at Holgate Avenue Park.
+The older playground equipment was removed to make way for new playground equipment, new landscaping and a new shelter house to be installed in Spring 2019.
 The gazebo will remain and the trees will be trimmed surrounding the gazebo.

 Construction Start: August 2018